 - 1. For the programme components, courses and longitudinal tracks are provided with a study load as stated in Appendix 1. - 2.
-The education is in principle given in the form of tutorial group meetings, journal clubs, study groups, practical training sessions, lectures, individual supervision or otherwise. - 3.
+The education is in principle given in the form of tutorial group meetings, journal clubs, study groups, practicals, lectures, individual supervision or otherwise. - 3.
 The education programme includes 40 weeks per course year.